rajan25801/rulebook-Backend/README.md

 # Rule Book Backend: End-to-End Guide

-This guide explains how to use the Rule Book Backend to create new rulesets, view active rules, and evaluate rules.
-It is written for both technical and non-technical users.
+This guide explains how to use the Rule Book.

 ---